wp-plugins/adaptive-images/readme.txt

 = How to test it =

+ 1. Test with Chrome Canary&apos;s device emulation mode in Developer Tools.
+Firefox&apos;s Responsive Design Mode does not emulate a mobile screen size!
- 1. Test with a tool like Webpagetest http://www.webpagetest.org/.
+ 2. Test with a tool like Webpagetest http://www.webpagetest.org/.
 Make sure you set the "Emulate Mobile Browser" setting in the "Advanced Settings" > "Chrome" tab.
- 2. Test with a tool like GTmetrix http://gtmetrix.com/.
+ 3. Test with a tool like GTmetrix http://gtmetrix.com/.
 Make sure you enable mobile device testing.
 The plugin will have no effect on desktop sized devices.
- 3. Check in the `/wp-contents/cache` directory to see the `/adaptive-images` directory and its contents.
-This is where the resized images are kept and cached by default.
  4. Test with an actual mobile device, a smartphone or tablet.
 Watch your website load in a snap.
+ 5. Check in the `/wp-contents/cache` directory to see the `/adaptive-images` directory and its contents.
+This is where the resized images are kept and cached by default.

 Do not test with a normal desktop browser!
 A usual browser will simply be served the original images without them being resized at all.
 This is the whole idea: serving each device the image sizes which are appropriate for it.

+= Supported formats =

+ - JPEG (adjustable quality)
+ - PNG (is transformed to PNG8)
+ - GIF (not animated)

+Also:

+ - Supports HiDPI (high resolution, retina, high device pixel ratio) screens.

 = Default breakpoints =